Nun's Well, Gibraltar: Nineteenth century

 Prince Edward, the Duke of Kent (2 November 1767 – 23 January 1820), later the father of Queen Victoria, arrived in Gibraltar for the second time in May 1802.
 His first arrival had been in 1790 as an officer; his second stay at Gibraltar was as Governor, following the death of Governor General Charles O'Hara.
 Prince Edward was ordered by his brother Prince Frederick, Duke of York to restore discipline at the garrison, as the soldiers spent much of their time inebriated.
 Before the prince's arrival, Gibraltar had ninety-two taverns which served its approximately 7,000 civilians and soldiers.
 After his arrival, he closed down the majority of the wine houses that had been frequented by the soldiers.
 In addition, the Governor ordered that all the remaining taverns be off-limits for the soldiers except for three: The Three Light Infantrymen, The Halfway House, and the Three Guns.
 He established a brewery at Europa Point, next to Nun's Well.
-His brewery was known as Brewery Yard or Brewers Yard, and utilised water from Nun's Well.
-It was the source of “a wholesome supply of Beer for the Troops.”
+His brewery was known as Brewery Yard or Brewers Yard, and used water from Nun's Well.
+It was the source of "a wholesome supply of Beer for the Troops."
 The Duke of Kent was recalled to England in the spring of 1803.
 Later, in 1805, the brewery was converted into military barracks.
 The Italian architect Giovanni Maria Boschetti has been credited with demolishing the brewery and constructing a barracks in its place.